ExitiumDeus/Samples/Readme.txt

 MphasisTest - Through Revature I was contracted to Mphasis and through them JPMC.
 This was an interview test.

 WordCount - This was an interview test after my time with Revature.

+Side note: I tried to make sure I updated everything.
+If you see a jselmser instead of eselmser or my old name somewhere, let me know.
+I had my name changed and I believe I updated everything, but if you find something I missed, that's why.